Amrik19/Monogame-Spritesheet-Instancing/README.md

 ---
 ## The SpriteSheet Instancing class uses following Methods
+**- UpdateViewPort()**
+  - Updates the viewport settings.
+  - Essential for maintaining accurate scaling and functionality when the game window size changes.
+  - Must be called after a resolution change, prior to Begin().

 **- Begin()**
    - Similar to MonoGame's SpriteBatch, this method collects instances into an array.
    - These instances are later sent to the graphics card using a (Vertex) Instancing Buffer for efficient rendering.